guziordo/guziordo.github.io/_pages/about.md

 My background
 ------
 I received my B.S. from the [Ohio State University](https://www.osu.edu/) in Microbiology.
-I graduated with research distinction in Microbiology
+I graduated with research distinction in Microbiology, where my [undergraduate thesis](https://kb.osu.edu/handle/1811/87372) delved into further understanding the role of synovial fluid components in *Staphylococcus aureus* aggregation.

 My breadth of scientific community
 ------